-Falling on December 8, Feast Day of the Immaculate Conception is a national holiday in Italy featuring celebrations throughout the country, especially in churches, which hold special masses.
+Falling on December 8, the Feast Day of the Immaculate Conception is a national holiday in Italy and is celebrated throughout the country, especially in churches, which hold special masses.
 Although government offices and banks are closed, many stores stay open for holiday shopping.

 In any case, you'll find parades, feasts, and music in many places, and in the Abruzzo region, it's often celebrated with bonfires and traditional singing while Rome celebrates with floral wreaths and a ceremony at the Spanish Steps presided over by the Pope.